By Piper Moore (Co-Editor of Layout and Design 23')

-Please welcome Gillian Diffenderfer, the new Spanish and French teacher here at Friends’ Central!
+Please welcome Matt Schoifet, the new science teacher and co-director of the CID (Center of Innovation and Design) here at Friends’ Central!